BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 - Once registered, note that Llama is currently in a private beta.
 You will be added to the waitlist after signing up.
 - After receiving an invitation, log in and navigate to the **API Token** section to generate your token.

-Llama API might have pricing details once you get access, so keep an eye on their [pricing page](https://www.llama-api.com/pricing).
 More details on obtaining your token can be found in the [Llama API Documentation](https://docs.llama-api.com/api-token).

 #### 4. **Mistral**